 - Demonstrate a critical understanding of the features, boundaries, terminology and conventions of logistics and six sigma.

 - Apply state-of-the-art concepts, methods, principles, tool and techniques relating to quality and process improvement for all sorts of organisations in a global context.

-- Identify, conceptualise and define new problems and issues associated with practice, innovation and implementation of processes and techniques central to both disciplines.
+- Identify, conceptualise and define new problems and issues associated with the practice, innovation and implementation of processes and techniques central to both disciplines.